-The Old Gaffers Festival is an annual events which takes place at Yarmouth on the Isle of Wight.
+The Old Gaffers Festival is an annual event which takes place at Yarmouth on the Isle of Wight.
 This year it will be running from Friday 31st May 2013 until Sunday 2nd June 2013 and it will also be celebrating 50 years.

-The Old Gaffers Festival is a weekend dedicated to all things gaffer.
+The Festival is a weekend dedicated to all things gaffer.
 Old Gaffers from all over the UK come to take part in races and to show off their beautiful lines.
 There are various races throughout the weekend not just for the old gaffers but other boats as well.
 As if viewing the spectacular classic and gaffed rigged boats in the harbour was not enough, there are also shoreside activities.
 There will be street entertainment, a flower festival, live music, a craft fair and market, a continental market, lifeboat demonstrations, classic cars and much much more.

 For travel across to Yarmouth, there are several ferries to choose from.
 The Red Funnel ferry from Southampton which docks at Cowes or The Wight Link ferry from Portsmouth to Fishbourne.
-With these options you will need to take the car across to drive to Yarmouth on the West side of the Island.
-Alternatively you can catch the Wight Link Ferry from Lymington and this docks in Yarmouth.
+With these options, you will need to take the car across to drive to Yarmouth on the West side of the Island.
+Alternatively, you can catch the Wight Link Ferry from Lymington and this docks in Yarmouth.
 You could take the car on this route or travel as a foot passenger, leaving the car in Lymington.

-For more information visit Yarmouth Old Gaffers Festival
+For more information visit Old Gaffers Association

 Image Courtesy of Compflight